Tina Sjögren: Business career

 Together with her husband Tom Sjögren, Tina was a professional explorer and became the first woman to complete the Three Poles Challenge.
 The couple was awarded a combined four Guinness world records for their expeditions.

 As part of their expeditions, the couple invented lightweight satellite communication software and hardware solutions, which later turned into a business with customers including NASA, NGOs, defense units, and extreme explorers.
 This business was run under their ExplorersWeb.com subsidiary, HumanEdgeTech.

-In 2019, Tina and Tom founded Pythom, a California-based aerospace company which is currently in development of a complete human-rated space transportation system, including rockets, landers and spaceships for Earth, Mars, the Moon and asteroids.
+In 2020, Tina and Tom founded Pythom, a California-based aerospace company which is currently in development of a complete human-rated space transportation system, including rockets, landers and spaceships for Earth, Mars, the Moon and asteroids.
 The space fleet is designed around successful principles from early Earth exploration: low cost, light travel, small and agile teams.

-The couple has announced public aspirations of going to Mars on Pythom spacecrafts within the end of this decade, with the first launch window estimated in 2026.
+The couple has announced public aspirations of going to Mars on Pythom spacecraft within the end of this decade.